Asymmetric results about graph homomorphisms: Introduction

 First, we remark that the upper bound on $M_{K_3,C_5}(\varepsilon)$ actually follows from \cref{thm:bounded domination}.
 Indeed, it is not hard to show (as we do in \cref{lem:pull out vtxs}) that from any graph $G$, we may delete at most $\varepsilon \abs G^2$ edges to obtain a graph $G'$ with domination number at most $3/\varepsilon$.
 In particular, this yields an $\varepsilon$-approximate homomorphism from $G$ to a subgraph which has domination number at most $3/\varepsilon$.
 Since $G'$ is also $C_5$-hom-free if $G$ is, we may apply \cref{thm:bounded domination} and obtain that $M_{K_3,C_5}(\varepsilon)\leq 2^{O(1/\varepsilon)}$.
 The same argument shows that $M_{K_3,C_7}(\varepsilon) \leq 2^{O(1/\varepsilon)}$.

 However, this argument is very special to the case of odd cycles, since our proof of \cref{thm:bounded domination} is restricted to this case.
-Because of this, we now discuss an alternative proof of the exponential upper bounds on $M_{K_3,C_\ell}(\varepsilon)$, which is far more general.
+Nevertheless, all of the new bounds encapsulated in \cref{thm:odd cycles} actually hold in much greater generality than for families of odd cycles.
+We now turn to discuss the statements and proofs of these more general statements, each of which yields one of the new bounds in \cref{thm:odd cycles} as a special case.
+We begin by continuing the discussion above, and explaining an alternative proof of the exponential upper bound on $M_{K_3,C_\ell}(\varepsilon)$, which is far more general.
 The basic observation is that $M_{F,H}(\varepsilon)$ can be upper-bounded in terms of the parameter-dependence in the asymmetric $(F,H)$ removal lemma, which we now introduce.

 It is well-known and easy to see that the graph removal lemma implies an asymmetric version of the same result.
 It states that for any pair of graphs $(F,H)$ with $H \to F$, if a graph $G$ is $\varepsilon$-far from $F$-free, then it contains at least $\delta \abs G^{\abs H}$ copies of $H$, for some $\delta>0$ depending only on $F,H,$ and $\varepsilon$.
 The deduction of the asymmetric statement from \cref{thm:removal} naturally incurs the same tower-type bounds that are the best known in \cref{thm:removal}.
 However, a recent line of work \cite{Csaba,GSW,GHIM,2501.15861} has demonstrated that in certain cases, the asymmetric removal lemma has \emph{much} better bounds, namely in some cases polynomial bounds.
-Following \cite{GSW}, we say that \emph{$H$ is $F$-abundant} if there are polynomial bounds in the asymmetric $(F,H)$ removal lemma, that is, if every graph $G$ with is $\varepsilon$-far from $F$-free contains at least $\poly(\varepsilon) \abs G^{\abs H}$ copies of $H$.
+Following \cite{GSW}, we say that \emph{$H$ is $F$-abundant} if there are polynomial bounds in the asymmetric $(F,H)$ removal lemma, that is, if every graph $G$ which is $\varepsilon$-far from $F$-free contains at least $\poly(\varepsilon) \abs G^{\abs H}$ copies of $H$.

 With these definitions in place, we may state our bound connecting $M_{F,H}(\varepsilon)$ to the bounds in the asymmetric $(F,H)$ removal lemma.
 This generalises a theorem of Hoppen--Kohayakawa--Lang--Lefmann--Stagni \cite[Theorem 1.4]{MR4132523}, and follows from the same proof technique. \begin{proposition} Let $F,H$ be graphs and $\delta:(0,1) \to (0,1)$ be a function with the property that every graph $G$ which is $\varepsilon$-far from $F$-hom-free contains at least $\delta(\varepsilon)\cdot {\abs G}^{\abs H}$ copies of $H$.
 Then $M_{F,H}(\varepsilon) \leq 2^{K^2}$, where